- Moving averages are one of the simplest and most commonly used technical indicators.

 A mean is simply the average of a set of numbers.
 A moving average is a (time) series of means; it's a "moving" average because as new prices are made, the older data is dropped and the newest data replaces it.

-A stock or other financial security's normal movements can sometimes be volatile, gyrating up or down, which can make it somewhat difficult to assess if there is a pattern forming in its general direction.
+A stock or other investment's normal movements can sometimes be volatile, gyrating up or down, which can make it somewhat difficult to assess if a pattern is forming.
 The primary purpose of moving averages is to smooth out the data you're reviewing to help get a clearer sense of the trend.

 There are a few different types of moving averages that investors commonly use.